freeozyl80/vue-memory-leak/README.md

 ![normal snapshots](./normal.png)

 > i find the object Vue$2 has created again and again although the error has throwed, when i have a lot of request.

+### this is just example, the true enviorment is the picture above